-Item 7.
+Item 6.
 Management's Discussion and Analysis or Plan of Operation.

-The following discussion and analysis should be read in conjunction with the accompanying financial statements and the related notes as of December 31, 2014, 2013 and 2012, included elsewhere in this Annual Report.
-Our financial statements, and the financial information discussed below, have been prepared in compliance with Philippine Financial Reporting Standards (PFRS).
+The following discussion and analysis should be read in conjunction with the accompanying consolidated financial statements and notes thereto as of and for the year ended December 31, 2015, 2014 and 2013, which form part of this Report.
+The consolidated financial statements and notes thereto have been prepared in accordance with the Philippine Financial Reporting Standards (PFRS).